-- They are also entitled to appoint someone to have power of attorney who will be authorized to make decisions in their stead in such a situation.
+- The law also entitles a person appoint a power of attorney who will be authorized to make decisions in their stead in such a situation.

 - It is possible to combine a living will with the appointment of a power of attorney.

 - In this case, it is recommended to provide clear instructions regarding the possibility of a contradiction between the living will and instruction from the person with power of attorney.